silvershop/silvershop-core/docs/en/02_Customisation/Contributing.md

 however, and if agreement can not be found, anyone can fork the project and start their own version.

 We are actively moving towards creating a team of core committers and moving away from depending on one maintainer.
-Expect more news soon and watch this Trello board: https://trello.com/b/85ZyINqI/shop-development-planning
+Expect more news soon and watch this [Trello board](https://trello.com/b/85ZyINqI/shop-development-planning)

 ## Good development practices